Public Transportation in Rome

 Travelling around Rome

-It is very easy to get into the Italian capital city of Rome with numerous direct flights connecting it to most of the major cities not only in Europe but all around the world.
-Once you are in the city, the comprehensive system of public transport in Rome will make it pretty simple for you to get around the city.
+The Italian capital of Rome is very easy to get to, with numerous direct flights connecting it to most major cities not only in Europe, but around the world.
+Once you are in the city, Rome’s extensive public transport system will make it easy for you to get around.

 Rome is served by a fantastic underground railway system that will help you reach most of the major tourist destinations around the city.
-Designed in the shape of an X, the Rome Metro system in the city has two lines, A and B, with a new branch line B1 being developed as an extension.
-The lines intersect at the Roma Termini which is the central station in the city.
-There is also an important bus terminus in front of this station so that you can travel to other places if you wish to.
+Designed in the shape of an X, Rome’s underground system consists of two lines, A and B, with a new branch line, B1, being developed as an extension.
+The lines intersect at Roma Termini, the city’s central railway station.
+There is also a major bus terminal in front of this station, so you can travel to other places if you wish.

-The extensive network of buses and trams in Rome also comes in handy for commuting around the city.
-Being a city that is spread over a vast area, touring Rome and all of its major tourist attractions is not a feasible option.
-If you wish to travel to other cities around Italy, train services can be found at the Termini station.
+The extensive network of buses and trams in Rome is also useful for getting around the city.
+As a city spread over a large area, touring Rome and all its major tourist attractions is not a feasible option.
+If you want to travel to other cities in Italy, train services can be found at Termini station.

-Public transport in Rome, describing the lot: Let us now take a look at the comprehensive list of public transportation in the city and what it offers to the tourists and commuters alike.
+Public transport in Rome, describing the lot: Let us now take a look at the comprehensive list of public transport in the city and what it offers to tourists and commuters alike.

 Metro System in Rome

-At present, the underground metro service in Rome features only two lines, A and B, which intersect at the Termini station.
-This is also the hub for public transport in the city.
-A new line is under construction but the inordinate delay that has extended over a decade has only compounded the public transit scenario in the city.
-You will notice that the metro service misses most of the city center of Rome and even after the new line subsequently makes an appearance, coverage across the city won’t improve a great deal.
-Travelling on this mode of transport is not as pleasant as in other European cities such as Paris Metro or London Underground (Tube) .
-While most of the stations are unkempt, the system overall is faced with a crippling overcrowding situation.
-Graffiti is another issue the system has to deal with some of the trains being so hard hit that it becomes seemingly impossible to see through the windows.
+At the moment, Rome’s Underground only has two lines, A and B, which cross at Termini station.
+This is also the city’s public transport hub.
+A new line is under construction, but the inordinate delay that has stretched over a decade has only exacerbated the public transport scenario in the city.
+You’ll find that the metro misses most of the centre of Rome, and even when the new line opens, the coverage of the city won’t improve much.
+Travelling by this mode of transport is not as pleasant as in other European cities, such as the Paris Metro or the London Underground (Tube).
+While most stations are unkempt, the system as a whole suffers from crippling overcrowding.
+Graffiti is another problem the system has to deal with, with some trains so badly covered in it that it is almost impossible to see through the windows.

-Speed happens to be the only saving grace of the metro network.
-If you destination is covered by the system, then travelling from A to B is best done on this mode of transport.
-Moreover, some of the major tourist attractions around the city are also well served by the metro network.
-So if you intend to visit the Spanish Steps or the Colosseum, there are metro stations for these places.
-Also, places such as St. Peter’s Square and Vatican Museum are a mere five minutes walking distance from the closest stations.
-As the system struggles to keep up with public demand, overcrowding is something you should expect on your travels even during non-peak hours.
-If you happen to get a seat, consider it to be nothing more than an unexpected bonus.
+Speed is the only saving grace of the metro network.
+If your destination is covered by the system, then this is the best way to get from A to B. Some of the city’s major tourist attractions are also well served by the metro.
+So if you want to visit the Spanish Steps or the Colosseum, there are metro stations for these places.
+Places such as St Peter’s Square and the Vatican Museum are also just a five-minute walk from the nearest stations.
+As the system struggles to keep up with public demand, expect to be overcrowded even at off-peak times.
+If you do manage to get a seat, treat it as an unexpected bonus.

 Bus system in Rome

-The public bus system in Rome runs an extremely frequent and comprehensive service starting from the early hours and running late into the night.
-A night service further complements this system with services being run on the core routes of the city.
-The major bus terminus is in front of the Termini station, the hub of accommodation and transportation in the capital.
-The public buses mostly serve the purpose of feeder services to train and subway station while also making trips on very short routes.
-However, if you plan to travel to the ancient centers of the city that are not served by the Metro or other railway networks, then the bus is the only form of transport.
-In order to make the narrow alleyways in this part of the city further accessible while also not giving scope to pollution, the transport agency in Rome has started operating electric buses to better serve commuters while preserving the historical heritage of the region.
+The public bus system in Rome provides an extremely frequent and comprehensive service from early in the morning until late at night.
+A night service complements this system with services on the city’s main routes.
+The main bus terminus is in front of Termini station, the capital’s accommodation and transport hub.
+Public buses are mainly used as feeder services to train and underground stations, and also for very short journeys.
+However, if you want to travel to the ancient centres of the city that are not served by the metro or other rail networks, the bus is the only means of transport.
+In order to make the narrow streets of this part of the city more accessible without causing pollution, Rome’s transport authority has started using electric buses to better serve commuters while preserving the area’s historical heritage.

 Commuter Rail and tram services in Rome

-The overground rail transport in Rome comprises the urban and suburban lines in and around the city, and the tramway network.
-There is also an express service that runs to the Fiumicino Airport.
-The present tram service in the city is a pale shadow of what was once the largest tram network in the country.
-The present fragmented structure is not strong enough to serve as the backbone of public transport in Rome.
-Porta Maggiore serves as the key node of the network serving as the terminal for as many as four of the six tram routes in the city.
-While you won’t be able to cover much of the tourist attractions in Rome, travelling on one of the six tram routes (2, 3, 5, 8, 14 and 19 remain active) will let you enjoy a piece of the city’s preserved and vaunted heritage.
+The overground rail network in Rome consists of urban and suburban lines in and around the city, as well as a tram network.
+There is also an express service to Fiumicino airport.
+The current tram service in the city is a pale shadow of what was once the largest tram network in the country.
+The current fragmented structure is not strong enough to serve as the backbone of public transport in Rome.
+Porta Maggiore is the main hub of the network, serving as the terminal for as many as four of the city’s six tram lines.
+While you won’t be able to cover much of Rome’s tourist attractions, a trip on any of the six tram lines (2, 3, 5, 8, 14 and 19 are still active) will allow you to enjoy a piece of the city’s preserved and vaunted heritage.

 Taxi Service in Rome

-Taxi drivers in Rome are as good or as bad as that of any other city around the world.
-While some will try and wring out every last penny from your pocket, others will go easy considering the fact that you are a tourist.
-In order to minimise the negative possibility, ensure that you board a licensed taxi.
-These are the ones colored in yellow or white with the front door being labelled with the letters SPQR.
-Also ensure that you travel on the metered price and not by some prearranged rate.
+Taxi drivers in Rome are as good or as bad as those in any other city in the world.
+While some will try to squeeze every last penny out of your pocket, others will go easy on you because you are a tourist.
+To minimise the chances of this happening, make sure you get into a licensed taxi.
+These are the yellow or white ones with the letters SPQR on the front door.
+Also, make sure that you pay the metered fare and not a pre-arranged rate.
 You are likely to fail if you try to hail a taxi in the city.
-You either need to telephone for one or wait at a taxi rank which can be found at numerous locations all across the central districts of the city.
-Please note that if you call for a taxi, the meter is immediately switched on and you are required to pay for the time from which the driver has received your call.
+You will either have to call for one or wait at a taxi rank, which can be found in numerous locations throughout the central districts of the city.
+Please note that if you hail a taxi, the meter will start immediately and you will have to pay for the time from when the driver received your call.

-Conclusion: As has been mentioned already, Rome is too big a city to cover on foot while cycling is not much of an option.
-The city center features a maze of cobbled streets and steep-sloping roads which are not conducive for cycling.
-Additionally, the traffic scenario is nothing short of being a nightmare.
-Sundays are seemingly better for going on a ride through this area on your cycle as the place gets closed to traffic.
-Keep a map handy if you wish to pedal around the city as it shows the exact cycling paths around Rome.
-Else, it is always advisable that you travel on the public transport system for getting around the city and visiting its many places of attraction.
+Conclusion: As mentioned above, Rome is too big a city to cover on foot and cycling is not an option.
+The city centre is a maze of cobbled streets and steep inclines that are not conducive to cycling.
+In addition, the traffic scenario is a nightmare.
+Sundays are apparently better for cycling in this area, as it is closed to traffic.
+Keep a map handy if you want to cycle around the city, as it shows the exact cycle routes around Rome.
+Otherwise, it is always advisable to use public transport to get around the city and visit its many attractions.

 Like this post?
 Please share to your friends: